Lila Lee: Career

-In 1922, Lee was cast as Carmen in the enormously popular film Blood and Sand, opposite matinee idol Rudolph Valentino and silent screen vamp Nita Naldi; Lee subsequently won the first WAMPAS Baby Stars award that year.
-Lee continued to be a highly popular leading lady throughout the 1920s and made scores of critically-praised and widely-watched films.
+In 1922, Lee was cast as Carmen in the popular film Blood and Sand.
+She played opposite matinee idol Rudolph Valentino and silent screen vamp Nita Naldi.
+Lee subsequently won the first WAMPAS Baby Stars award that year and continued to be a highly popular leading lady throughout the 1920s, during which she made scores of critically-praised and widely-watched films.

 As the Roaring Twenties drew to a close, Lee's popularity began to wane and she positioned herself for the transition to talkies.
 She is one of the few leading ladies of the silent screen whose popularity did not nosedive with the coming of sound.
 She went back to working with the major studios and appeared, most notably, in The Unholy Three, in 1930, opposite Lon Chaney Sr. in his only talkie.
 However, a series of bad career choices and bouts of recurring tuberculosis and alcoholism hindered further projects and Lee was relegated to taking parts in mostly grade B-movies.

 After the Reid Russell scandal in 1936, Lee's career was completely over.
 She would not act in another film until 1967's Cottonpickin' Chickenpickers, which was also her final film.